In-plane magnetic field-driven symmetry breaking in topological insulator-based three-terminal junctions: Quantum transport simulations

 This Hamiltonian accurately describes a gapped bulk spectrum and a gapless surface state Dirac cone for the proper choice of parameters.
 This Hamiltonian is then discretized on an artificial cubic lattice with lattice constant equal to 1~nm for the construction of T-shaped three-terminal junction.

-As for the analytical cylindrical-nanowire model, the surface state spectrum of a nanowire with arbitrary cross section is subband-quantized with a confinement gap opening up at the Dirac point energy and a doubly degenerate spectrum (see Fig.~\ref{fig:SR_T_kwant}a).
-The aligned component of the magnetic field shifts the quantized transverse wave vectors through an Aharonov-Bohm phase, which lifts the double degeneracy in general, while the nonaligned external magnetic field shifts the Dirac cone in reciprocal space along the transport direction and flattens the subbands towards the Landau level regime (see Fig.~\ref{fig:SR_T_kwant}b).
+As for the analytical cylindrical-nanowire model, the surface state spectrum of a nanowire with arbitrary cross section is subband-quantized with a confinement gap opening up at the Dirac point energy and a doubly degenerate spectrum (see Supplementary Fig.~\ref{fig:SR_T_kwant}a).
+The aligned component of the magnetic field shifts the quantized transverse wave vectors through an Aharonov-Bohm phase, which lifts the double degeneracy in general, while the nonaligned external magnetic field shifts the Dirac cone in reciprocal space along the transport direction and flattens the subbands towards the Landau level regime (see Supplementary Fig.~\ref{fig:SR_T_kwant}b).

-The steering ratio is extracted from the scattering matrix that is calculated with Kwant in the single-channel regime for different magnetic field strengths and orientations, as shown in Fig.~\ref{fig:SR_T_kwant}c.
-The steering pattern that emerges is similar to what was observed for the kink and Y-junction nanostructures in Ref.~\cite{Moors18} and similar to the profile obtained from the qualitative transmission model presented in Sec.~\ref{sec:details_model}.
+The steering ratio is extracted from the scattering matrix that is calculated with Kwant in the single-channel regime for different magnetic field strengths and orientations, as shown in Supplementary Fig.~\ref{fig:SR_T_kwant}c.
+The steering pattern that emerges is similar to what was observed for the kink and Y-junction nanostructures in Ref.~\cite{Moors18S} and similar to the profile obtained from the qualitative transmission model presented in Supplementary Note~\ref{sec:details_model}.

-The trapping effect that was explained in Sec.~\ref{sec:details_model}, based on the Lorentz force in the semiclassical picture, can also be confirmed by resolving the wave function density for the single input and output channel in each leg of the junction.
+The trapping effect that was explained in Supplementary Note~\ref{sec:details_model}, based on the Lorentz force in the semiclassical picture, can also be confirmed by resolving the wave function density for the single input and output channel in each leg of the junction.
 In the presence of a nonaligned component of the in-plane magnetic field, the modes are confined to the top or bottom surface, depending on the relative orientation of the leg and the in-plane magnetic field.
-An overview of the density in the different legs with an external in-plane magnetic field along one of the four diagonals is presented in Fig.~\ref{fig:density_T_kwant}.
-The density profile agrees with what is expected from the direction of the trapping force in Equation~\eqref{eq:trapping_rule}.
+An overview of the density in the different legs with an external in-plane magnetic field along one of the four diagonals is presented in Supplementary Fig.~\ref{fig:density_T_kwant}.
+The density profile agrees with what is expected from the direction of the trapping force in Supplementary Equation~\eqref{eq:trapping_rule}.